-On December 5th, Revolut’s CEO Nikolay Storonsky announced that cryptocurrency trading would be open to all Revolut users beginning December 7, 2017.
+In 2017, Revolut’s CEO Nikolay Storonsky announced that cryptocurrency trading would be open to all Revolut users.
 He also shared that, during a week-long crypto beta test, 10,000 customers had traded $1 million in cryptocurrency.
-With that much popularity, the feature is likely to stick around.

 Revolut charges one of the most competitive crypto transaction rates: a flat 1.5% upfront fee.
 Other platforms can add up to 9% to any crypto purchase, so this really is a great offer.
 You can also buy with any of Revolut’s base currencies, so there is no need to exchange currencies before you purchase.

-My Experience: Several months ago, I tried to buy Bitcoin with my Revolut account and got a notification that the card issuer rejected my buy.
-I contacted customer service and Revolut informed me that they did not support any cryptocurrency related services at the time, but planned to support them in upcoming updates.
-I am excited to test out the service now that it is available and will update you here once I do.
+Our Experience: Several months ago, we tried to buy Bitcoin with our Revolut account and got a notification that the card issuer rejected our buy.
+We contacted customer service and Revolut informed us that they did not support any cryptocurrency related services at the time, but planned to support them in upcoming updates.

 Probably the least appealing service from Revolut is its peer-to-peer lending platform.
 Revolut has partnered with Lending Works – a peer-to-peer lending company based in London – to offer its users the opportunity to take out a loan from an individual lender.